SamuelSwartzberg/flashcardifying_text_temp/temp-math.md

 A equation set is a set of equations.
 A system of equations is an equation set involving the same variables.
 A solution to a system of equations is a solution to each equation in the equation set.
-A linear/quadratic/cubic system is a system of equations where the equations in the equation set are linear/quadratic/cubic equations.
+A linear/quadratic/cubic/polynomial system is a system of equations where the equations in the equation set are linear/quadratic/cubic/polynomial equations.

 ## types

 ### polynomial

 Algebraic equation =syn= polynomial equation.
-A cartesian equation is an polynomial equation containing two unknowns whose solutions are interpreted as cartesian coordinates.
+A cartesian equation is a polynomial equation containing two unknowns whose solutions are interpreted as cartesian coordinates.
 A polynomial equation is an equation that can be rearranged to P = 0.
-A linear/quadratic/cubic equation is an equation that can be rearranged to linear/quadratic/cubic polynomial in standard form = 0.
+A linear/quadratic/cubic equation is an univariate equation that can be rearranged to linear/quadratic/cubic polynomial in standard form = 0.
-A linear/quadratic/cubic cartesian equation (my term) is a linear/quadratic/cubic equation which is a cartesian equation.
+A linear/quadratic/cubic cartesian equation (my term) is a linear/quadratic/cubic equation, but = y.
+An algebraic solution is a symbolic solution for a polynomial equation which is a closed-form expression.
+There exists algebraic solutions for all polynomic equations with a degree ≤ 4, but not for all > 4

 #### linear

-A linear cartesian equation produces a line. linear algebra is concerned with linear equations.
+A linear equation produces a line. linear algebra is concerned with linear equations.

 #### quadratic

+ax⎴2⎴+bx+c
-A quadratic cartesian equation produces a parabola.
+A quadratic equation produces a parabola.

+##### parabolae

+The parabola's vertex is the point at which it intersects its axis of symmetry.

+The graphing form (my term) of a quadratic equation is y=a(x-h)⎴2⎴+k, where the vertex is the point (h, k).
+In the graphing form, if a is positive/negative, the parabola opens upwards/downwards.
+What I call graphing form is confusingly often called standard form

+##### solving

+###### quadratic formula

 The quadratic formula is the formula that produces the zeroes for a quadratic cartesian equation.
 The quadratic formula is x = (-b ± sqrt(b⎴2⎴4ac))/2a

+###### factor form

+The factor form of a quadratic equation is = a(x-s⎵1⎵)(x-s⎵2⎵). s⎵1⎵, s⎵2⎵ in the factor form are the solutions.

+## recurrence

+A recurrence relation is an equation expressing the value of the nth term of a sequence as a function of the previous terms.

 # misc